matamorphosis/Scrummage/README.md

 # An Overview of the Web Application

-**Some of the Available Plugins**
+**Some of the Many Available Scrummage Plugins**
 * Blockchain Search
 * Domain Fuzzer
 * Twitter Scraper
 * Instagram Search
 * Have I Been Pwned Search
 * Ahmia Darkweb Search
+* IP Stack Search
+* Threat Crowd Search
+* Yandex and Naver Search
+* Vkontakte Search
+* Vulners Search
+* Built With Search
+* YouTube Search
 * Many more...
-Refer to the "Long List of Tasks" Wiki file for the full list.
+Refer to the wiki page [here](https://github.com/matamorphosis/Scrummage/wiki/The-Long-List-of-Tasks) for the full list.

 ---